letstri/timezz/README.md

 # TimezZ

 With this plugin you can easily put a timer on your site, it works both ways.
-You can use two version, one version is the version for modern browsers with the standards of the ES2017 and the version for old browsers with ES2015 standards.
 Using the config you can change the tags as letters and numbers, you can also change the text output next to the numbers.

 Watch [our site](https://brooons.github.io/timezz/) for more information and russian guide.

 ## Usage

-> If you need support for older browsers such as IE9, use `timezz-es6.js`

 **Connect**
 ```html